5 Ways to Prepare Your eCommerce Business for Q4

-This influx means that the speed and accuracy of your on-site search is key to optimising your conversion rate over this period.
+This influx means that the speed and accuracy of your on-site search are key to optimising your conversion rate over this period.

-The busiest shopping season of the year presents the perfect opportunity to review and update your email campaigns to achieve maximum success.
+The busiest shopping season of the year presents the perfect opportunity to review and update your email campaigns.

-With nearly seven out of ten shopping carts being abandoned, improving your basket abandonment email sequence can recover lost sales and re-engage customers.
+With nearly seven out of ten shopping carts being abandoned, improving your basket abandonment email sequence can recover crucial revenue from abandoned sales.
+3

 Revising your basket abandonment email sequence in line with the festive season will ensure your communications are timely and relevant to achieve the greatest impact.